 Whilst in most towns and cities a full postcode (comprising between 5 and 8 characters) will give you a very specific geographic location, in rural areas a single postcode may cover a much larger geographical area.

 When planning your trips it is often advisable to consult with one of the online route planning services.
 Google maps is definitely worth looking at, as are the services provides by The AA and The RAC.
 Distances and journey times can be difficult to predict, especially in the more remote locations where roads may be single track requiring you to stop at regular intervals to allow vehicles coming in the opposite direction to pass.

 Whilst the online resources attempt to give you an idea of how long a journey may take, the reality may prove a little different.
 Always expect the journey to take longer than you are told, and if it turns out to be quicker you have more time to enjoy being there.

-For those not used to driving in the UK a roundabout can be very daunting.
+For those not used to driving in the UK, a roundabout (or traffic circle) can be very daunting.
 We have spent many a morning after breakfast trying to explain how they work.
 The basic rule is that you always stop before entering a roundabout and you always give way to traffic coming from your right.
 If in doubt wait until there is a good gap before entering the roundabout and always give a clear indication of where you intend to exit.
 If you spot your exit late, don’t try to turn off quickly, just go around again and get it at the second (or third) attempt.